 iStock has its own form of currency called credits.
 To purchase an image off iStock you must pay with credits and each file costs a certain amount of credits.
 This value varies based on the quality and collection.
 Essential files cost 1 credit while Signature files cost 3.
 Keep in mind that these credits last one year after the purchase date.

-|Price||Credits||Price per Credit|
+|Price||Credits||Price Per Credit|

 Another option is to purchase a subscription.
 If you purchase a lot of images from iStock, you may want to go with a subscription plan.
+They have two types of images, essentials which are more basic images only and signature which is access to all images including vectors.

 You can also pay as you go (instead of credits) with your credit card or PayPal account.
 But keep in mind, iStock customers save over 25% with credits.